willofdiamond/BehavioralCloning/writeup.md

 Techniques learned:
 ---
-Increasing in the number of convolution layers tend to Increasing the performance of the model.
+Increasing the number of convolution layers tend to Increasing the performance of the model.
 I had use the remaining 30% of the data for testing the model.
 I had used Adam optimizer and a small learning rate of 0.0001 for better generalization of the model.
 I had only two epochs as they are time consuming.

 Take aways:
 ---